 What I Think About Before I Adopt a New Tool

-New tools are appealing but should be adopted deliberately.
-They can promise clarity, efficiency, and better organization.
-Some tools truly help, while others quietly complicate your work.
-Before incorporating any new software, platform, or subscription into your workflow, pause and ask yourself the following questions.
+New tools are appealing!
+However, over time I have learned that they should be adopted sparingly and deliberately.
+Tools can promise efficiency and better organization and while some tools truly help, others end up complicating our work.
+Before incorporating any new software, platform, or subscription into my workflow, I make the following ten assessments:

 1. Clarify the Problem

-Adopt tools to solve defined problems, not to create new ones.
+Adopt tools to solve defined problems, but beware not to create new ones.

 2. Consider Cost Over Time